Loading...

 Other forms of children’s support

-Since 2024, the foundation has provided school kits to children and young people from our regular programs in September, and Christmas gifts in December.
-In addition to the educational programs dedicated to them, young people also receive in-kind assistance, have access to psychological and psychiatric consultations, participate in the integration and housing program Welcome Home, and receive medical, material and legal assistance at the Polish-Belarusian border.
+In September, we provide children from our regular programs with school supplies, and in December, with holiday gifts.
+In addition to the educational programs dedicated to them, young people also receive material aid, have access to psychological and psychiatric consultations, participate in the Welcome Home residential integration program, and receive medical, material, and legal assistance at the Polish-Belarusian border.

 ACTIVITIES FOR CHILDREN ARE SUPPORTED BY